Making transplants without a lifelong regimen of anti-rejection drugs a reality at UCLA Health

 The tolerance approach calls for blending the donor’s and recipient’s immune systems through an infusion of the organ donor’s stem cells shortly after the organ transplant.
 Called “mixed chimerism,” this blending prompts the recipient’s body to recognize, rather than reject, the new organ.

 “If you have introduced both the donor’s stem cells and kidney, then the recipient’s immune system recognizes that kidney as self,” says Jeffrey Veale, MD, who specializes in renal transplantation and was instrumental in developing the new tolerance protocol at UCLA Health.

 Solid-organ transplants have been successfully performed since the 1950s, but they always have required powerful medications to prevent the recipient from rejecting the new organ.
-In addition to being expensive, these immunosuppressive drugs also carry with them a number of serious potential complications, including increased risk of cancer, infection, diabetes, hypertension and heart disease, and they must be carefully managed throughout the patient’s life.
+In addition to being expensive, these immunosuppressive drugs carry with them a number of serious potential complications, including increased risk of cancer, infection, diabetes, hypertension and heart disease, and they must be carefully managed throughout the patient’s life.

-Because these powerful medicines are filtered through the kidneys — the very kidney that has been transplanted — they eventually overwhelm and overtax the new organ.
+Because these powerful medicines are filtered through the kidneys — including the very kidney that has been transplanted — they eventually overwhelm and overtax the new organ.
 A goal of the tolerance approach is to extend the survival of the transplanted kidney.

 Eliminating the need for anti-rejection medication